elterminad0r/github_index/README.md

 I have two email accounts set up with `mutt`, with obscured passwords. `gmail` is aliases to load my `gmail` credentials, etc. I've emulated `muttrc` syntax with a `sh` shebang.
 ## My Python basics repo:
 ### [backtobasics](https://github.com/elterminad0r/backtobasics)
 Some Python basics should any of my one audience members wish to refer to them.
+The main goal is to provide lots of accessible examples of basic Python functionality/syntax and make a reasonably usable index of these examples.
 Features simple examples of code, with mildly explanatory comments.
 For example, a demonstration of a validation function that takes a parser function as an argument (using while-loops and try-except, docstring omitted):

 ```Python
 def get_type(ty, msg):